An informational resource of the Victory Seed Company

 February 16, 2012, The Statesman Journal, "Cardoon adds edible interest to garden," by Carol Savonen.
 Listed as a source of seed, recipe and informational source.

-January 26, 2012, KMTR Television, "Joseph in the Garden: Before you plant your garden, take a little time and plan your garden."
+January 26, 2012, KMTR Television, "Joel in the Garden: Before you plant your garden, take a little time and plan your garden."
 A Eugene, Oregon garden segment on planning the spring garden.
 Uses our seed packets.

 November 12, 2011, The Oregonian, "One reader's harvest: A small patch yields pounds of protein-rich shell beans," by Kim Pokorny